 GimmeBar is an app which lets you collect various web clippings for later use.
 You save them directly to your Dropbox, where they can be accessed from all of your devices.
 You could use it to create all sorts of things, like a private wishlist or a public story board.

 Here at MakeUseOf, we love ITFFF because it can do some awesome syncing between your favourite social networks and online data (see our previous IFTTT articles here).
 It allows you to do some great automation with Dropbox, without needing to know anything about coding.

 Dropbox Automator by Wappwolf is another way to automate with IFTTT-style rules, but specifically for your online storage.
 It supports Dropbox and Google Drive (with Skydrive and Box coming).
-They recommend using attachments.me with Wappwolf to sync your Gmail attachments.

-We’re always writing about cool DropBox tricks.
+We’re always writing about cool DropBox tricks .
 Read more here:

 - The First Unofficial Guide To Dropbox

 - 4 Unique and Cool Ways To Use Dropbox